bittraidr/Sentiment_Analysis_Study_Multiple_Models/.ipynb_checkpoints/README-checkpoint.md

 <img src="Resources/SVC.png" alt="SVC with sentiment data" width="600"/>

 **Investment strategy with LDA classifier and sentiment analysis:**<br>
-LDA is well suited for linear and binary data; however, it adds a dimentionality reduction feature to classification of sentiment analysis, which negatively impacted the accuracy of the predictions<br>
+LDA is well suited for linear and binary data, and adds a dimentionality reduction feature to classification of sentiment analysis<br>
 <img src="Resources/LDA.png" alt="LDA with sentiment data" width="600"/>

 ### Presentation